 Chop the leeks into roughly 1/2″ dice.

 Add the chopped leeks to the melted butter in the pan.
 Then add half of the salt and stir ( the salt will stop the leeks burning).
-Sauté the leeks for 5-10 minutes on a medium/low heat until translucent (the dark green parts of the leek won’t change, don’t worry that’s ok!).
+Sauté the leeks for 5-10 minutes on a medium/low heat until translucent (the dark green parts of the leek won’t change, don’t worry that’s okay).

-Whilst the leeks are sautéing peel and chop the potatoes (1″ dice for the potatoes).
+While the leeks are sautéing peel and chop the potatoes (1″ dice for the potatoes).
 Place the prepared potatoes into a bowl and cover with cold water.

-Once the leeks are translucent add the potatoes and the water they have been stored in.
+As soon as the leeks are translucent add the potatoes and the water they have been stored in.
 Pour over enough recently boiled water, from a kettle, until the potatoes and leeks are completely covered in liquid.

 Add the stock cube, pepper and freshly grated nutmeg.
 Hold back on adding the rest of the salt, stock cubes vary in their saltiness.
-Better to add a the salt later, than have an over salted ruined soup!!!
+Better to add a the salt later, than have an over salted ruined soup!

 Other ways of blending including using a liquidiser or food processor.
 I personally would not liquidise the soup until it has cooled.
 Whatever you decide, ensure you follow the manufacturers instructions for your appliance.
 Just looking out for your safety xx.